Loading...

 Increase Physical Activity

-Engage in light physical activity, such as a short walk, after consuming these foods to help your body manage blood sugar levels more effectively.
+Engage in regular physical activity, such as walking or light exercise, after consuming meals to help manage blood sugar levels.

 healthspan-mbl